 Investors considering day trading — whether as a hobby or a profession — should understand the risk.
 The practice requires time, money, patience and a significant amount of research — first, on the best broker for day trading, and then on the best stocks and securities to trade.
 This Best Day Trading Platform list will get you started on the former.

 Founded more than 40 years ago, Interactive Brokers has a proven track record for day trading software in a world full of new imitators.
-The platform executes an average of 828,000 trades per day.
+The Interactive Brokers Group and its affiliates average more than 859,000 trades per day.